 Are you a Catholic?
 Have you ever wondered why many none Catholics want to attack Catholicism, even to the extent of using the media?
-It’s just like the bees and the flower, the bees are attracted to the flower for different reasons.
+It’s just like the bees and the flower; the bees are attracted to the flower for different reasons.
 It may be that the flower has lots of pollen and nectar, it could be the scent or the bright colours of the flower or any other thing.
-But there is something attracting the bees.
+But something is attracting the bees.

-There must be something about the Catholic Church that attracts the enemies of the Church, I reflected on this and concluded that it is not about colours but the truth about her traditional faith.
+There must be something about the Catholic Church that attracts the Church’s enemies; I reflected on this and concluded that it is not about colours but the truth about her traditional faith.
 Even Jesus himself was attacked because he spoke the truth.
 The Church’s expression of the truth about Christianity through her rich and traditional liturgical celebrations have become provocative to some people, they want the faith to be modernized.
-Catholicism is ancient and new, it is the faith of the old and the new, it cannot be changed.
+Catholicism is ancient and new; it is old and the new; it cannot be changed.

 I don’t know if you have ever been asked why you like the Catholic Church?
 What was your answer?
 Did you answer like the man who was asked why he loves his wife so much, and he simply answered; I don’t know, I just love her?

 G.K.
 Chesterton once wrote, “The difficulty in explaining ‘why I am a Catholic’ is that there are ten thousand reasons all amounted to one reason: that Catholicism is true.”
 Nearly 2,000 years ago, Jesus Christ founded the Catholic Church to preserve the truth He gave us and hand it down through the centuries, helping people all around the world encounter the love of God in every age and in every corner of the earth.